damnko/angular2-feed-me/README.md

 Once you have installed all prerequisites,
 * `fork` this repo
 * `clone` your fork
-* `npm install` to install all dependencies
+* `yarn` or `npm install` to install all dependencies

 ### Configuring the APIs
 This project uses two APIs from [Edamam](https://www.edamam.com/) and [USDA](https://ndb.nal.usda.gov/ndb/).
-In order to use them you will have to register for a free API key
+The project will work even without modifying the current API configuration, for extensive usage you should register for a free dedicated API key:
 * [USDA API registration](https://api.data.gov/signup/)
 * [Edamam API registration](https://developer.edamam.com/edamam-recipe-api)
 Once registerd you can insert your keys on `/src/app/config.ts` or create a `.env` file like the following